adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 * Definitions:
     * Project Manager: Everyone occupies this role to some degree and decides what each task they'll work on.
 These decisions will be made on an personal basis (for individual tasks), or a group basis for collaborative tasks (project managers duties overlaps withs functional manager and team leader in our group).

-    * Scrum Master:  Is a servant for the team.
-Keeps meeting short and on topic and writes teh details of meeting in an entry loacted the `minute-meetings` folder.
+    * Documentor:  Is a servant for the team.
+Keeps meeting short and on topic and writes the details of meeting in an entry loacted the `minute-meetings` folder.

     * Developer: Everyone member of our team will occupy this role.
 Responsible for building the actual product and meeting deadlines for deliverables.
 Will work on the functionality of the project.